 Maturity (1 – 4 years) :

 Many breeds, especially giant breeds continue to grow and physically change well beyond four years of age.
-The average dog develops to full maturity between 1-1 1/2 years and three years of age.
-This period is often marked by an increase in aggression and by a renewed testing for leadership.
-During this time, while testing for leadership, the dog should be handled firmly.
+The average dog develops to full maturity between 12 months – 18 months to three years of age.
 Regular training is needed throughout this testing period.
-Psraise him for the proper response.
-Giving him no inroads to affirm his leadership will remind him that this issue has already been settled.
+Praise him for the desired behaviours you’re looking for.

 (sourced from ‘ Breeder Caretakers Index, USA. http://ice.ucdavis.edu/%7Erobyn/Korina/BCIdeas/Criticalperiodsinpuppydevelopment.html).